Utena - myths

 Akio corresponds to Zeus and Oedipus.

-Dios corresponds to Cronus.
+Dios corresponds to Apollo and Cronus.

 Mikage corresponds to Hades.